Anti-Slavery Statement

 Our due diligence process reflects the relative risk for potential suppliers and includes:

-- Checks against global sanctions and enforcement databases, for example OFAC and the World Bank Debarment List, and subject to adverse media review to identify risks including human rights abuses, human trafficking and labour violations.
+• Screening suppliers against global sanctions and enforcement lists such as OFAC and the World Bank Debarment List.
+We also review adverse media to identify risks, including human rights abuses, human trafficking and labour violations.

-- Plans to embed in our risk assessment an evaluation of modern slavery based on criteria such as the country of operation and government response, as assessed by the Global Slavery Index.
+• Planning to include modern-slavery risk factors in our assessments, using criteria such as country of operation and government response, as measured by the Global Slavery Index.

 We support our human rights related policies with internal guidelines, regular awareness and training.
 Every member of the organization has the right to raise concerns about values, ethics and professional conduct, without fear of retribution.